 The art of Chiropractic is based on the theory that diseases and disorders are caused by misalignment of the bones, especially those in the spine, thus obstructing proper and uninhibited nerve functions.

-In the West, practitioners study chiropractics in programs quite similar to the ones for conventional medicine, but focus is much more on body structure and biomechanics.
+In the West, practitioners study Chiropractic in programs quite similar to the ones for conventional medicine, but focus is much more on body structure and biomechanics.
 Students learn to manipulate the body to realign it and medicines are not used.
 In addition, chiropractors prescribe exercises and diets to treat different illnesses or disorders.

 Thai Bone Setting as an Indigenous Chiropractic Method

-- Joint pains
+- Joint pains;

-- Muscle pains
+- Muscle pains;

-- Menstrual pains
+- Menstrual pains;

-In general however, students will learn gentle cracking or realignment techniques in most advanced Thai Massage training courses offered in Thailand.
+In general, however, students will learn gentle cracking or realignment techniques in most advanced Thai Massage training courses offered in Thailand.